 It is important for Graduate Assistants to follow the procedures outlined for addressing issues related to the violation of the Collective Agreement or grievances, and to act promptly to seek resolution and/or to submit a grievance.

-Graduate Assistants can contact The Graduate Students’ Association to seek advice or guidance about issues pertaining to the Collective Agreement.
+Graduate Assistants can contact the Labour Relations Committee of the GSA (email@example.com) to seek advice or guidance about issues pertaining to the Collective Agreement.
 All inquiries will be confidential.